Registered Manager: Pauline Borland RN

 OverallRead overall summary

-The inspection was undertaken by an adult social care inspector, an inspection manager and an expert by experience with expertise in caring for older adults.
+This inspection took place on 8 December 2017 and was unannounced.
+This was undertaken by two inspectors and an expert-by-experience.
 An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.

-Some people could not talk with us about their experiences of living at the home and we spent time observing how they were cared for and treated by staff.
-We used the Short Observational Framework for Inspection (SOFI).
-SOFI is a way of observing care to help us understand the experience of people who could not talk with us.
+We spent time observing staff providing care for people in areas throughout the home and observed people having lunch in the dining room.
+We used the Short Observational Framework for Inspection (SOFI) during the day.
+SOFI is a specific way of observing care to help us understand the experience of people who could not talk with us.

 To view the latest inspection report compiled by the CQC please click here »